The FBI wrote MLK a letter.

 Private security patrols across the street.
 Bouncers for The Gateway Mall.

 An unkempt guy sits on the sidewalk, back against a wall —drawing in a notebook.
+Small twinge of jealousy.
+I never liked competition.

 A ragged man approaches.
 His eyes are dull and glazed.